ttpham0111/cmpe202-batman/MINUTES_OF_MEETING.md

 **What are the current blockers/challenges the team is facing?**
 * Adopting to the PhaserJS which is a new technology to everyone in the team.

+## Week 3 - Oct 1 - Oct 7
+**What did the team do the past week?**
+* Learn about PhaserJS.
+* Research on UI frame.
+* Learn Javascript.
+* Research game music.
+* Research on game Architecture.
+* Research on game character and physics

+**What is the team going to do next week?**
+* Continue learning PhaserJS.
+* Set up first level of the UI for the game.
+* Set up the main character of the game.
+* Make the character move.
+* Find some sound effect for the game.
+* Design more details for the game.

+**What are the current blockers/challenges the team is facing?**
+* How to use PhaserJS to achieve what we want in the game.
+* Game design and architecture.